sljur/Super_Scouts/project_documentation/Report_7.md

 ## Summary Of Activities
 - Practiced Midterm Presentation
-- Executed multiple run throughs in timed sessions
-- Sami practiced the presentation’s:
+  - Sami practiced the presentation’s Introduction, Problem Statement, and Outro
-  - Introduction
-  - Problem Statement
-  - Outro
   - Ben practiced the presentation’s Value Proposition
   - Patricia practiced the presentation’s User Stories
   - Evan practiced the presentation’s Functional Requirements
-- Dalton practiced the presentation’s UML Use case diagram
+  - Dalton practiced the presentation’s UML Use Case Diagram
   - Beatriz practiced the presentation’s UML Class Diagram
+- Executed multiple run throughs in timed sessions
 - Each of our practice runs hit the required time slot and averaged around 6 minutes per practice
 - During the practices we made revisions to the presentation for more optimized flow